 It’s in Queens

-#InTheLoop | Photographer seeks subjects for A Great Day in Queens
+#InTheLoop | Photographer STILL seeks subjects for A Great Day in Queens

 On Aug.
-12, 1958, Art Kane, a freelance photographer on assignment for Esquire magazine, took a photo of 57 jazz musicians in front of a brownstone at 17 E. 126th St. in Manhattan.
-Dubbed “A Great Day in Harlem,” the black-and-white image of Count Basie, Dizzy Gillespie, Thelonious Monk, and other legends symbolized the genre and the neighborhood’s moment as the world’s center of jazz.
+12, 1958, freelance photographer Art Kane took a photo of 57 jazz musicians in front of a brownstone on 126th Street in Manhattan for the cover of Esquire magazine.
+Dubbed “Harlem 1958,” the black-and-white image of Count Basie, Dizzy Gillespie, Thelonious Monk, and other legends symbolized the genre and the neighborhood’s moment as the world’s center of jazz.

-Fast forward to May 19, 2018, and Art’s son, Jonathan Kane, is going to honor the 60th anniversary of his father’s iconic photograph by taking his own visual portrait of Queens residents in front of the Unisphere in Flushing Meadows Corona Park.
-Jonathan, a photographer/musician, lives in the international Jackson Heights neighborhood, and his image will depict the borough’s unprecedented ethnic diversity.
-(Wearing the traditional garments of their heritages will be encouraged, but not required.)
+Fast forward to June 9, 2018, and Art’s son, Jonathan Kane, is going to honor the 60th anniversary of this iconic snapshot by taking his own visual portrait in front of the Unisphere in Flushing Meadows Corona Park.
+(Jonathan, who is also a professional shutterbug, lives in Jackson Heights.)

-Working with the Queens Tourism Council, Jonathan plans to assemble dozens of Queens residents for about three hours on Saturday, May 19, starting at 8 am.
-They will enjoy some breakfast provided by Redwood Deli in Forest Hills and each other’s company before posing for photos in the same basic T formation as seen in “Harlem 1958.”
+Working with the Queens Tourism Council, Jonathan plans to assemble dozens of Queens residents for about three hours on Saturday, June 9, from 8 am until 11 am.
+They will enjoy some breakfast provided by Redwood Deli in Forest Hills and each other’s company before posing in the same basic T formation as seen in “Harlem 1958.”
 (Jonathan is going to rent a riser from Queens Theatre to ensure the T shape.)